+Once we understand the connection between all the Prophets of God it is not surprising to learn that they all prayed in basically the same way.
 What is surprising is that even though there are descriptions of prayer in the Bible, Christians and Jews no longer pray the way their own Prophets prayed.
-The remainder of this article will examine passages from various books of the Bible and compare them to the way Muslims pray.

 The postures of prayer are symbolic of humankind’s relationship with God.
 We stand and assert our existence, we bow to show humility and we prostrate in awe of our Creator’s Power and Strength.
 From this state of complete abasement we acknowledge our complete reliance on and need of God.